dmyersturnbull/tyrannosaurus/docs/new.rst

 1. Make an account on pypi.org if you don’t have one.
 2. Make a new single-repo token on PyPi.
 3. In your Github secrets page, add ``PYPI_TOKEN``.
+4. If you don’t want to use Github packages, remove that section of ``.github/workflows/publish.yml``.

 .. tip::